 Myth 2: I don’t need a VPN because I don’t do anything illegal

 This myth has been around ever since VPNs emerged.
 It would be naive to assume no one uses a VPN for unlawful activities.
-Still, its functionality goes far and beyond downloading copyrighted material or getting involved in some shady business, as this VPN usage report shows.
+Still, as this usage report shows, there are a lot more uses for VPNs than downloading copyrighted material or getting involved in some shady business.

 Anonymity online is useful when you’re trying to protect yourself on public WiFi, avoid data theft, tracking, and surveillance.
-A VPN is also your go-to tool for accessing TV shows while traveling and using banking apps anywhere anytime.
+A VPN is also your go-to tool for avoiding censorship while traveling and using banking apps anywhere, anytime.